हँसी तो फँसी

 Before I launch into gushing praise for Parineeti Chopra - and believe me, I am fully sold on this fearless, appealing young actor - there is something else that needs to be said about Hasee toh phasee ("she smiled, so she's snared").

 I would wager that when Sidharth Malhotra was a boy, he wanted to be Shah Rukh Khan when he grew up.
-He clearly studied him hard, practiced the moves.
+He clearly studied him hard, practiced the moves, executes them faithfully during song sequences.
 He has the tight-lipped dimple-forcing smile down cold.
 He can reproduce that playful arch-the-eyebrow, bobble-the-head swoony smile when dancing with a pretty girl.
 He arches his back and flings his arms at just the right angle.
 But there is a crucial difference between his Nikhil in Hasee toh phasee and Khan's romantic heroes: Nikhil is a nice guy.
 Not a smarmy, arrogant jerk with an alleged heart of gold.
 Not a stalker or a deceiver, not full of himself, not dripping with confidence that all he has to do is stand there and wait while the girl-du-jour runs trembling into his arms.
 Nikhil is just a genuinely sweet fellow trying hard to do the right thing.

 Nikhil is different from many more recent romantic heroes, too.
 He is not a man-child in need of the taming influence of a more mature partner, like Ranbir Kapoor so often renders (e.g. Yeh jawaani hai deewani, Wake Up Sid).
 He is not sullen and too serious, waiting for a manic-pixie-dream-girl savior to teach him how to loosen up, like Shahid Kapoor in Jab We Met.
 Nikhil doesn't have all his stuff together - his business ventures are false starts that leave him begging for funding in increasingly bold ways - and he has an overdeveloped sense of loyalty that keeps him stuck to his fiancee Karishma (Adah Sharma), never responding in anger even when she says unconscionably cruel things to him.
 But Nikhil is unusually calm, genuine, and sweet for a filmi hero.
 You don't have to dig past any grating boys-will-be-boys personality traits to find the creamy center.
 That fact alone makes Hasee toh phasee refreshing and pleasant.